 - And then two games with the title of just "Teenage Mutant Ninja Turtles" released in 2013 (based on the Nickelodeon CGI series) and 2014 (based on the film reboot) - both by the same developer and publisher!

 - Three distinct games were released with the title "Teenage Mutant Ninja Turtles: Tournament Fighters" at the same time, for three different consoles.
 The character lineups for each one other than the Turtles themselves were vastly different, the sprites, moves and stories were completely original for each one, too.
 In Japan, only the Genesis version was called Tournament Fighters, with the SNES version being subtitled "Mutant Warriors" (the NES version never released there).

-- The 1987 and 2003 animated series are themselves an example in America, but not in Europe, where the 1987 series was called Teenage Mutant HERO Turtles for censorship reasons.
+- The 1987 animated series are themselves an example in America, but not in Europe, where the 1987 series was called Teenage Mutant HERO Turtles for censorship reasons.

 - The 2003 and 2012 cartoons are both called Teenage Mutant Ninja Turtles everywhere.

 - Thief - The fourth game (originally known as Thi4f) is technically the first one to be called just Thief.
 The original 1998 PC game was titled Thief: The Dark Project.

 - Tomb Raider - The original game in 1996 and the ninth game in 2013.

 - Turok - A bordline example, since the 2008 multiplatform reboot is the first game in the series to be simply titled Turok.
 The 1997 original had a subtitle (Turok: Dinosaur Hunter), but it was often just called Turok, which is of course the accepted series name.

 - Twisted Metal - The 1995 PlayStation original and the 2012 PS3 sequel to Twisted Metal Black.